Hemadwivedi/LiveHappy/README.md

 * Video page
     * Includes a playlist of funny compilation videos
 * Jokes page
-    * Includes randomly generated jokes about Chuck Norris with in two categories.
+    * Includes randomly generated jokes about Chuck Norris with two categories to choose from.